ArnaudRabeony/SiteMarchand/README.md

 ## TODO :
-* hide table container if the ordering page is empty (after deletion)
 * XLS IMPORT WON'T WORK !
 The db structure has changed -> no more idTaille in Produit
-* Use the carousel as a product filter (by brand, sport...)
 * Delete idTaille from produit table
 * basketItems number : increment regarding products or qty ?
 * Connection on the fly -> add product to basket